 The monsoon season in India is the best time to sit back and enjoy.
 The fresh smell of petrichor along with drizzling water gives a soothing effect to your mind and body after the hot summer days.
 Not only on us, but mother nature also showers freshness on plants.
 The plants look greener than ever, the rainwater using its superpowers yield advantages to a plant that tap water cannot.

 The monsoon season is just around the corner, all the gardeners are looking forward to planting new varieties of plants in the rainy season.
-But do you know which plants will thrive in the rainy season?
+But do you know which vegetable seeds you should grow this rainy season?
 We all have made a mistake of sowing the wrong seeds at the wrong time.
 Some plants require a certain environment to thrive, temperature level, humidity, soil PH level, all these factors play an important role in the growth of the plants.
 The seedlings might require special care to cope up with the high humidity.
 Extreme fluctuation in temperature can be detrimental to the plants that you are planning to grow.
 Therefore, it is important to know which season is compatible with what type of plants.

 Here’s a list of vegetables that you can grow in the rainy season: